Every environment can be used with VR exposure therapy (CBT), Virtual Reality desensitization (EMDR) or Minfulness meditatons

 Manage symptoms by practicing and building skills through engaging VR training

-Learn how to control anger with real-life VR scenarios
+Learn how to control anger and relax with 100,000+ VR environments for stress management

-Effective and immersive simulations created by REBT speciatlists
+Effective, realistic and immersive simulations created by REBT speciatlists.

 By Inna Maltzeva, Chief Scientific Officer at PsyTech VR